Skip navigation Syracuse University Humanities Center

 Co-Sponsorships

-The Humanities Center has modest co-sponsorship funding available to support free, inclusive activities (i.e., no tickets or registration fees required) that align with our mission and take place within the academic year.
+The Humanities Center has modest co-sponsorship funding available to support free, inclusive activities (i.e., activities that do not require ticket purchase or registration fees) that align with our mission and take place within the academic year.
 We generally cannot support events that overlap with others on our schedule, therefore, please refer to our calendar listings as you plan.

 Questions before you submit?
 Email humcenter@syr.edu.